Basset-Hound-OSINT/osint-resources/references/references_01/OffcierCia.md

 > [Recent surveys show](https://4discovery.com/2019/09/10/litigating-in-an-e-world-e-discovery-forensics-and-open-source-intelligence-in-legal-research/) that over 97% of businesses store data in the Cloud.
 Learn how to identify potential sources of Cloud data, issue  discovery requests, and implement litigation holds, as well as how to preserve, collect, filter, review, and produce Cloud data.

-> [Information relevant](https://4discovery.com/2019/09/10/litigating-in-an-e-world-e-discovery-forensics-and-open-source-intelligence-in-legal-research/) to your case is on the Internet, usually hiding in plain sight.
-Business records, domain name registrations, websites, online user identities, social media posts, photos, and videos are only a search query away.
-Do you know how to find it?
-Learn how open source information can impact a broad range of matters and how to effectively identify sources of information and search for open source data.

 - [Criminals Language from a Psycholinguistics point of view](https://www.paperdue.com/essay/criminals-language-from-a-psycholinguistics-1851)
 - [USING LANGUAGE ANALYSIS FOR IDENTIFYING AND ASSESSING OFFENDERS](https://www.researchgate.net/publication/340985509_FORENSIC_PSYCHOLINGUISTICS_USING_LANGUAGE_ANALYSIS_FOR_IDENTIFYING_AND_ASSESSING_OFFENDERS)